jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 Always connect to servers with the **lowest ping times** as shown in your server list.
 15ms or below will give you the best chance of having a good time (although there's other things that affect performance too).
 Anything higher and you're taking your chances.

 Of course there are also other factors that influence successful online music performances, but now you know the most important ones.
-Let's go!
+Let's go:

 <div class="fx-row fx-row-start-xs button-container">
   <a href="Installation-for-Windows" class="button fx-col-100-xs">Install on Windows</a>